pchemguy/ChatGPTExploratoryPrompting/Technical/MemoryManagementDemo.md

 # Memory Management Demo

 The [Memory Management][] section of the README.md file discusses the two main components of ChatGPT memory.
 Let's do a practical memory management tutorial.
+The first section, "Key prompts and prompt templates" provides a basic collection of prompt and prompt templates that can be used for ChatGPT memory management.
+The second, [Tutorial](#tutorial), section is a very short basic step-by-step demonstration of adding preferences to persistent memory and temporary context, following by recalling set preferences.

 For the duration of this tutorial, I will use

 ```
 CODE BLOCKS